 Do Wellness Programs Save Money?

 Have you ever watched a young child pick up a full glass of punch and start walking?
-The outcome is inevitable…there will be punch on the carpet.
+The outcome is inevitable… there will be punch on the carpet.
 How can you know what the outcome will be?
+How can you know how much money a wellness program will save?

 After all, this may be the first time you’ve ever watched this child handle punch and, yet, somehow you know what is going to happen.
 The outcome is predictable because we’ve all seen the same thing happen in the past.